Wu-Haonan/Graph_Mining_Project/README.md

 ## Refection

 The results are not good and close to random.
-I think it can be interpreted by following reason
+I think it can be interpreted by the following reason

 1. I set the threshold $40$ to connect an edge, which lead to a at least $90\%$​​ identity for most sequences.
 This threshold may too high, so we cannot capture complete information to cluster.
-1. Leiden algorithm may not
+1. The Leiden algorithm may not be suitable for this problem.

-For further improvements, we can extend it to following directions.
+For further improvements, we can extend it in the following directions.

-1. Try to determine better threshold to connect edges.
+1. Try to determine a better threshold to connect edges.
-2. Try to explore faster way to speed up the all-vs-all distance calculations.
+2. Try to explore a faster way to speed up the all-vs-all distance calculations.
-3. Try to develop novel graph-clustering algorithms to adapt to clonal lineage classification problem.
+3. Try to develop novel graph-clustering algorithms to adapt to the clonal lineage classification problem.